westlicht/performer/_pages/manual/index.md

 <h4>Pattern Mode</h4>

 Pattern mode allows selecting the currently playing pattern on all the tracks.
 Each column on the `GRID` represents one track, allowing to launch individual patterns per track.
 The `A` - `H` buttons represent scenes, allowing to launch the same pattern number on all the tracks simultaneously.
 This is very similar to how Ableton Live allows launching clips and scenes on a Launchpad.
+Active patterns are shown as bright green, non-empty patterns are shown in dim colors, yellow for note tracks, red for curve tracks.

 In addition, holding `2` while selecting patterns and scenes, allows to use latching mode.
 This means that the patterns are switched at the moment when `2` is released.
 Holding `3` while selecting patterns and scenes allows to launch them synchronized to the global _Sync Measure_.

+Requested patterns due to latching or syncing are shown in dim green.

 <h3 id="appendix-calibration-procedure">Calibration Procedure</h3>